 A bird’s song is conventionally supposed to be entirely in the past yet we hear the bird song now.
 The listening point is now and the song is spread out in time over there, at the position of the image that is like a bird’s head in our Experience.

 Sound in Experience is modelled by our brains to create a “virtual reality” in almost the same way as we model vision.
 As we found with vision, what we call "sound" is a model in our brain.
 This auditory clip shows how we fill in missing sounds and misplace the order of events:Sound Test: Clip of Phonemic Restoration.

 (Warren, R. M. (1970) Perceptual Restoration of Missing Speech Sounds.
 Science 167, 392–393).

 (Sound Test: click on the icon above to hear the clip demonstrating phonemic restoration and attend in particular to the temporal position of the cough).

 Our brains take in the data about pressure waves in the air around us and create short clips of sound in Experience.
-The process of making these clips can involve filling in sounds that are not actually in the data reaching our ears and changing the order of sounds.
+The brain process that makes these clips can involve filling in sounds that are not actually in the data reaching our ears and can also involve changing the order of sounds.
 Each clip that our brains create as Experience containing the sound is about half a second to a second long.
 Longer sounds involve successions of clips.
 Notice in the sound clip of the word “legislate” in the “Sound Test” above the missing phoneme is inserted at the correct position in the word which entails knowing how the word ends (when the missing phoneme occurs the word could still be legi--late or legi--timate, legi--ble etc).
 To do this insertion the clip in Experience must be delayed by about half a second.
 Our model of the world, our Experience, is about half a second behind the real, physical now.